Evidence for goodness of fit in Karl Pearson chi-squared statistics: Evidence for equivalence in chi-squared statistics

 where $\lceil x\rceil $ is the smallest integer greater than or equal to $x$.
-For equivalence in terms of Definition~\ref{def2} this means, see Remark~\ref{rem3}, that $d_0=k/\sqrt{r(r-1)}\,;$ examples are given Table~\ref{table2}.
+For equivalence in terms of Definition~\ref{def2} this means that $d_0=k/\sqrt{r(r-1)}\,;$ examples are in Table~\ref{table2}.

-In the die example where $r=6$, to obtain moderate expected evidence $m_0=3.3$ for a die that is perfectly uniform, and equivalence defined by allowing a 50\% relative absolute discrepancy from 1/6, that is with $k=1/2$ in Definition~\ref{def2}, the sample size must be $n_0= 4\cdot 107=428.$ The reader can introduce another criterion of \lq equivalence to uniformity\rq\ which is more appropriate for their application.
+In the die example where $r=6$, to obtain moderate expected evidence $m_0=3.3$ for a die that is perfectly uniform, and equivalence defined by allowing a 50\% relative absolute discrepancy from 1/6, that is with $k=1/2$ in Definition~\ref{def2}, the sample size must be $n_0= 4\cdot 107=428.$ The reader could introduce another criterion which is more appropriate for their application.
 In particular, for small $r=2$ one would likely demand $k=1/10$ while for $r=100$ one would choose a much larger $k$.